LeoniePhiline/mitm_training/README.md

             valid_lft forever preferred_lft forever
     ...
     ```
-- [ ] Check the connectivity between the server and your host
+- [ ] Check the connectivity between the server and your host.
   ```bash
   # on your host
   ping 192.168.56.20
   ```
-- [ ] Check the connectivity between the client and your host
+- [ ] Check the connectivity between the client and your host.
   ```bash
   # on your host
   ping 192.168.56.10
   ```
-- [ ] Check the connectivity between the client and the server
+- [ ] Check the connectivity between the client and the server.
   ```bash
   # on the client
   ping 192.168.56.20
   ```
-- [ ] Check that the HTTP server is running and accessible from the client
+- [ ] Check that the HTTP server is running and accessible from the client.
   ```bash
   # on the client
   wget http://192.168.56.20/bytes/128